jomorlier/feacourse/README.md

 REFERENCES
 ****

-You can find in PC3A.pdf the content of the handwritten exercices on FEA.
+You can find on LMS the content of the handwritten exercices on FEA.

 https://v2.overleaf.com/project/5b92449b27c88a7311a508fd

-You can also find a tutorial on Finite element + Nastran in IntroNastran.pdf
+You can also find on LMS a tutorial on Finite element + Nastran in IntroNastran.pdf

 https://v2.overleaf.com/project/57fe421839536a6d421c2734